On the A-List

 "The AquaClass level of stateroom gives privileged access to spa treatments and cuisine."

 Another dining highlight is The Grand Epernay, designed by interior architect Adam Tihany of Tihany Design in New York, which gives a spectacular twist on the traditional main dining room with a two-storey glass wine tower centrepiece, from which waiters retrieve select vintages.
-Guests will not be short for a drink with 14 bars to choose from, with brand new cocktail bars Ensemble Lounge, Passport Bar and the Sky Observation Lounge, where guests can gaze through floor-to-ceiling windows while they boogie on the dance floor.
+Guests will not be short for a drink with 14 bars to choose from, with brand new cocktail bars Ensemble Lounge, Passport Bar and the Sky Observation Lounge, where guests can gaze through floor-to-ceiling windows

 More youthful entertainment comes in the form of Celebrity's youth programme, which organises activities (video games, crafts, sports) and meals for kids, mostly situated on deck 15.